 Fervent defender of contemporary music, she notably participated in the creation of the role of Léa in L’Hiver attend beaucoup de moi by Laurence Jobidon (Musique 3 Femmes), Tapestry Opera’s Songbook IX and the American premiere of Miguel Azguime’s Th(S)inking Survival Kit with the McGill Contemporary Ensemble.
 In 2017, Boudreault sang the lead role in James Garner’s East o’ the Sun, West o’ the Moon for its North American premiere – performance that led to a new collaboration with the British composer who is writing the role of Hero in his opera Much Ado! especially for her voice.

-Among her future projects, she will perform in Nuit funèbre staged by by Katie Mitchell in Lyon, the MC2 Grenoble and Clermont-Ferrand, Papagena (Die Zauberflöte) at the Opéra National du Rhin.
+Among her future projects, she will perform Miss Ellen (Lakmé) at the Opéra Comique, Papagena (Die Zauberflöte) at the Opéra National du Rhin and Adèle (La Chauve-souris) in Québec.

 This biography should not be edited without permission from Intermezzo.